The 2020 Pioneer Prep application is now available! Apply here!

 What costs are covered for the program?

-All costs for the program are covered, including food, lodging and entertainment.
+Beyond the required program fee, all costs for the program are covered, including food, lodging and entertainment.
 You don't need to bring extra money for your stay.
 We'll accommodate all dietary restrictions for students.

 Where will I stay during the program?